Dhanbari Nawab family

 The Nawabs of Dhanbari (ধনবাড়ীর নবাব), also known as the Chowdhury family of Dhanbari (ধনবাড়ীর চৌধুরী বংশ), were a Bengali aristocratic family of feudal landowners.
-The zamindari estate encompassed parts of the Tangali, Jamalpur, Mymensingh and Pabna District, particularly around Dhanbari.
+The zamindari estate encompassed parts of the Tangail, Jamalpur, Mymensingh and Pabna District, particularly around Dhanbari.
 Although their aristocratic status was lost with the East Bengal State Acquisition and Tenancy Act of 1950, the Dhanbari estate remains an important part of the history of Tangail and tourist attraction.

 Location

 The family is based in the town of Dhanbari, which is presently in Dhanbari Upazila of northern Bangladesh's Tangail District.

-Prehistory
+Early history

 The Nawabs of Dhanbari were preceded by at least two dynasties.
 During the reign of the Mughal emperor Akbar (r.
 1542–1605), the estate of Dhanbari was subject to the Hindu zamindar Dhananjay Saudagar, also known as Dhanapati or simply Dhanapada, from whom the estate derived its nomenclature.
 Dhanapada has been described as an obdurate and extortionate autocrat whose predatory usurious exactions resulted in the homelessness of hundreds of Dhanbari's tenants.
 During this period, Bayazid Khan of nearby Santosh, a member of the Baro-Bhuiyan confederacy was killed by the forces of Akbar's general Man Singh I whilst defending his territory.
 His son and successor, Sayyid Khan, requested the Mughal sovereign to confront Dhanapada, leading to a force of two hundred soldiers of the Mughal Army being dispatched to Dhanbari.
 This army was led by two brothers, Munawwar Khan and Isfandiyar Khan.
 Not wanting to go into battle, Dhanapada fled to Sarail for safety.
 The two brothers thus bloodlessly gained power over Dhanbari, and subsequently expressed their wishes of settling there to Akbar.
 The emperor permitted them to do so, and so they became the next Zamindar dynasty of Dhanbari after settling there permanently.
 The two brothers also established a weaving business in Dhanbari.
 Munawwar Khan's descendant, Akbar Ali Khan Chowdhury, attained official recognition as the Zamindar of Dhanbari by the British East India Company in 1793.
 His son and successor, Raza Ali Khan Chowdhury, married Sayyidah Talibunnesa Khatun Chowdhurani, daughter of Shah Khoda Bakhsh.
 Chowdhury died without any heirs, and so his wife inherited the zamindari of Dhanbari and initiated the start of this later dynasty.